Anandan4592/Hospital-Management/README.md

 pip install -r requirements.txt

 3. Update Email Configuration

 Edit the EMAIL_HOST and related settings in the settings.py file to match your email service.
 Locate the following lines in settings.py and update accordingly:

 EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'

-EMAIL_HOST = 'your_email_host'
+EMAIL_HOST = 'your_email_host'.

 EMAIL_PORT = 587  # or as required

 EMAIL_USE_TLS = True

 EMAIL_HOST_USER = 'your_email@example.com'

 EMAIL_HOST_PASSWORD = 'your_password'

 4. Apply Migrations

-Run the following commands to set up the database: python manage.py makemigrations python manage.py migrate
+Run the following commands to set up the database:

+python manage.py makemigrations
+python manage.py migrate

 5. Create a Superuser

 Create an admin account for managing the system: python manage.py createsuperuser

-6. Run the Development Server
+6 Run the Development Server

 Start the development server:

 python manage.py runserver

-7. Access the Application
+7 Access the Application
 Open your browser and go to:
 http://127.0.0.1:8000